< Terug naar resultaten

 • 7

-4WD to Morondava; sunset at 'Alley of Baobabs'.
+Take a 4x4 to Morondava; sunset at Alley of Baobabs

-After breakfast we will head back south by 4WD vehicles to Morondava by road and ferry.
-The journey will take us approximately 12 hours.
-We will pass by the Sakalava tribe tombs along the way – specially known for the very unusual paintings and carvings that decorate the outside of each tomb.
-We will stop at the famous ‘Alley of Baobabs’ again where we plan to spend sunset.
+We return south after breakfast, taking 4x4s to Morondava by road and ferry.
+The journey takes approximately 12 hours.
+We pass by the Sakalava tribe tombs along the way, known for the unusual paintings and carvings that decorate the outside of each tomb.
+We stop at the Alley of Baobabs again where we plan to spend sunset.
 This is the best time to see these amazing trees as the colours at this time of day are spectacular, making for a perfect photo opportunity.
-After sunset we spend the night in Morondava.
-Accommodation: Renala au Sable d’Or or similarStandard Hotel
+After sunset, we spend the night in Morondava.
+Accommodation: Renala au Sable d’Or (or similar)

 • 8

-Drive to Antsirabe.
+Drive to Antsirabe

 • 9